 Once the female butterfly readies to lay her egg, the larvae will hatch and then eat the host plant to grow.
 The female butterfly secretes a sticky fluid that allows the larvae to remain attached to the host plant until its completely consumed.
-After one week of the initial hatching, the larvae will become caterpillars, otherwise known as larva.
+After one week of the initial hatching, the larvae will become caterpillars, otherwise known as the larva.

 - All About Butterflies